 Towards the end of the course, the last week or so, practice ramped up a little in preparation for our final teaching exams.
 On one day, I had 2 hours of class in the morning, around 2 hours of self-practice working on my own sequence and then 2 hours of practice with other students who wanted to run through their sequences.
 That’s 6 hours of Vinyasa in one day!

-Is yoga teacher training hard?
+Is yoga teacher training in Bali hard?

 Yes.
 Is the short answer.
 But also, no. It really depends on how you look at it.